-Tina and Dave have been caregiving for twelve years.
-They live in Pukekohe, Auckland with the six children they look after – three boys and three girls, 'the perfect match,' jokes Dave.
-Their ages are three, four, five, seven, eight and ten years old.
+Tina and Dave have been caregiving for 12 years.
+They live in Pukekohe, Auckland with the 6 tamariki they look after – 3 boys and 3 girls, 'the perfect match,' jokes Dave.
+Their ages are 3, 4, 5, 7, 8 and 10 years old.

-Dave was also brought up in care, so he has a good handle on what works well for kids.
+Dave was also brought up in care, so he has a good handle on what works well for tamariki.

 “Overall, I'm reasonably easy.
 I understand a lot of the cultural aspects of a lot of these children – as a Māori, and as a caregiver.”

 Dave: morning my name’s Dave and this is my wife Tina.
 We’ve been caregiving for just over ten years.
 We live in Pukekohe at the moment and we have three girls and three boys, a perfect match.

 Tina: I think affection and love are just so important.
 I mean as individuals, we all want to be loved.
 We all want to be wanted and for a little child I think it's even more important, because a lot of times, they just haven't even seen it in their life.

 Dave: I can only imagine, if they’ve never had it before what it must be like for them.
 They’ll come to your house initially and just be eating everything and anything in their path.
 You know over the course of time they realise that no, actually we’re going to get fed, the food’s always there, we don’t have to do this, we don’t have to hide food, we don’t have to put it in our pockets, we don’t have to run away.
 That’s success to me.